ari-party/filebin.js/index.md

     bin_url: 'https://dev.filebin.net/...', // String
     file_url: 'https://dev.filebin.net/.../...', // String
     bin_id: '...', // String
-    file_size: ..., // Returns in bits (There will not be a 'b'for bits included.) - Integer
+    file_size: ..., // Returns in bytes (There will not be a 'b' for bytes included.) - Integer
     expires_in: '...' // Date (year-month-dayThour:minute:second:miliseconds) - String
 }
 ```